1972 24 Hours of Le Mans: Regulations

 Once again, the CSI (Commission Sportive Internationale - the FIA’s regulations body) overhauled its FIA Appendix J, redefining its motorsport categories.
 The former Group 6 Prototypes and Group 5 Sports categories were combined into a new, third-generation, Group 5 Sports Car class with a 3-litre engine limit (or 2142cc if turbo-powered, using the x1.4 equivalency) with a minimum weight of 650 kg.
 There was also no minimum production required.
 Not for the last time, the FIA’s idea was to encourage manufacturers to build, develop and use engines based around the current Formula One 3.0-litre standard.

 Recognising the growing interest in touring car racing, the Automobile Club de l'Ouest (ACO) opened the entry list to Group 2 Special Touring Cars, alongside the Group 4 Special GTs and the new Group 5.
 Entries for the Group 2 and 4 categories had a 2-litre minimum but no upper limit on engine size.

 They also revamped the minimum distance and speed requirements.
 No longer a set lap-time to qualify, all cars had to be within 140% of an average of the three best practice laps put up.
 Also the sliding scale of target distances was discarded.
 Now cars had to achieve at least 70% of its class winner to be classified.
 Therefore the Index of Performance, now redundant, was discontinued.
 Also, the Index of Thermal Efficiency now only applied to Group 2 and 4.

-But the biggest change was to the track layout, with a new series of curves being built between Arnage and the Ford chicane bypassing the dangerously fast Maison Blanche section.
+But the biggest change was to the track layout, with a new series of technical curves being built between Arnage and the Ford chicane bypassing the dangerously fast Maison Blanche section.
 Financed by Porsche, it therefore became known as the “Porsche curves”.
 The Ford chicane was also redesigned with a second chicane added just up the track to allow a dedicated pit-lane entrance lane to be built.
 This allowed cars to decelerate off the racing line and off the main track, greatly increasing safety.
 Although the modifications only added 71 m to the overall track length, there was a noticeable change in lap times slowing the prototypes' average speeds by 30 km/h (18 mph).
 The circuit still had cars using full throttle for over 65% of the lap however.

 Prize money this year included FF80000 (£6400) for outright victory, and half that to the respective winners of the GT category and Index of Thermal Efficiency.